caiqiqi/NS3-dev/README.md

 ### Process
 The 802.11 beacons are present all through the simulation process since the simulation starts, but they are not what we focus on here.
 We focus on the UDP packets.</br>
 At time `1.0`, the UdpServer starts.
 Then at time `2.0`, the UdpClient starts.
-It first send ARP requests to its corresponding network, and then it sends the UDP packet
+It sends ARP requests to get the destination's physical address before it sends the UDP packet.All in all, finally the UdpClient(at port#49153) has sent the UDP packet to the UdpServer(at port#9), and the UdpServer(at port#49153) has sent the UDP packet back to the UdpClient(at port#9).
+We could load the `goal-topo.xml` in  `NetAnim` to analyze the detailed process</br>
+More detailed description of this process is made later.